Falcon 1 Flight Controller

 Receivers: currently Standard, CPPM, DSM2/DSMX satellite and SBUS receivers – note that SBUS receiver option requires an additional external inverter

 Mixer modes: 8 channels with the following pre-set configurations – Tricopter, V-Tail, Quadcopter x, Quadcopter +, Hexacopter x, Hexacopter +, Octocopter x, Octocopter +, Singlecopter 1M4S, Singlecopter 2M2S, Dualcopter, Y4, Y6, X8 +, X8 x, H6, H8, V6 and V8

-Sub Menus: Radio, PI Editor, Settings, Display, Calibrate, Motor Layout, Factory Reset, Version
+Sub Menus: Radio, PI Editor, Settings, Display, Calibrate, Motor Layout, On Screen Display (OSD), Factory Reset, Version

 Camera Gimbal: 2-axis gimbal option on outputs 7 and 8, standard and SS gimbals supported